vinaya-class/vinaya-class.github.io/src/10-misc-1.md

 One should take note of the features of the item, and confirm the true owner carefully.

-Finding keys or valueables outside: maybe take it out of cover and put it in a place where it can be found when the owner comes looking.
+Finding keys or valuables outside: maybe take it out of cover and put it in a place where it can be found when the owner comes looking.

-Leaving cars or valueables in the monastery when travelling: get the permission to use from the owner in writing.
+**Leaving cars or valuables** in the monastery when travelling: get the permission to use from the owner in writing.
 Get the owner to sign a paper to give away after six months.